User12233/gptdiscord/README.md

 `pip install g4f || pip install discord.py || pip install pillow`

-To make code running automatically on startup Windows put main.py on path
+To make code running automatically on startup Windows put main.py or discordaiandcontroller.bat on path (make sure if you choose discordaiandcontroller.bat if you have changed C:\Users\pc\PycharmProjects\pythonProject\.venv\main.py to your path)

 __C:\Users\\(you)\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup__